cbrenner04/cjb_experiments/loop_experiment.md

 The biggest question for me is: Why?
 I don't care if I have to write code unconventionally to get things to go faster (as far as I understand it is unconventional to write a while loop with a negative).

-But why does convention run slower?
-Why don't we write to optimization regardless of how it sounds in English?
-Maybe that is the limitation to Ruby.